Setting up the Command Line Interface (CLI)

 Second, you might need to update your firmware Firmware is the stuff that makes the board work - it monitors, controls and interfaces with the hardware, and it interprets the code you send it to make it work.
 Sometimes it needs to be updated to add new functionality or to patch problems.
 The easiest way to do this is to install the Particle CLI.
 Once installed, put the device in the DFU mode.

-To do this, hold down the SETUP and RESET buttons together, then release the RESET button.
+To do this, hold down the MODE and RESET buttons together, then release the RESET button.
 Wait a couple of seconds and the LED on the board will begin to flash yellow.
-When it does release the SETUP.
+When it does release the MODE.
 It should stay pulsing yellow.
 If it doesn’t or it’s another color, press reset and try again!

 Then go to the command line and type particle update